-Whether Ireland’s odds are long or short, we’ll make sure you can point, click and get the best betting lines throughout the World Cup.
+Even with Ireland out of the running, we’ll make sure you can point, click and get the best betting lines throughout the World Cup.
 From the outright winner and top scorer to the media’s Golden Ball pick, we’ll give you the best odds all day, every day.

 Understanding Our World Cup Odds

 World Cup odds are simply a way of expressing the likelihood of an event happening in numerical form.
 Now, it’s important to add the caveat is that odds are only a bookmaker’s perception of how an event will go down.
 In short, it’s their opinion.
 Now, this opinion is based on a myriad of factors, including:

 Any savvy bookmaker will review every variable ahead of a World Cup match and then come up with XX is this likely to win while YY is this likely.
 Once the odds makers have made their assumptions, they will put a number to it.
 These numbers are what you’ll see when you scroll through the betting pages of partner sites such as Betfair and Paddy Power.

 These numbers actually have a dual function.
 In one sense they tell you how likely a team is to win (in a bookmaker’s opinion).
 In another sense, they refer to amount you can receive based on your stakes.
 In basic terms, when you see odds such as 5/1 and 2/1, the latter will be designated as the favourite (i.e. more likely to win) because the figure on the left is closer to one.